-The challenge is to build a bridge, using the materials given, to span a set distance (500mm) and carry a specified load.
+The move to more sustainable, active forms of travel can mean that we need new civil engineering infrastructure like bridges for our pedestrian and wheeled travel.
+In this activity, the challenge is to build a bridge, using the materials given, to span a set distance (500mm) and carry a specified load.